RebelToolbox/RebelDocumentation/getting_started/step_by_step/signals.rst

 Summary
 -------

-Any node in Godot emits signals when something specific happens to them, like a button being pressed.
+Any node in Rebel Engine emits signals when something specific happens to them, like a button being pressed.
 Other nodes can connect to individual signals and react to selected events.